iamieht/launch-school-python/Notes/launch_school/PY100/1_Data_Types.md

 - A **range** is a sequence of integers between two endpoints.
 - Mostly used for iteration.
 - Range doesn't produce the integers before a program ask for it.
 This optimizes memory.
+They are lazy sequences.
 - Examples

 ```python